Determining the causes and consequences of human genetic variation,

 Dinner during the 2018 lab retreat in St. George Maine.

 Research in the Ramachandran lab addresses problems in population genetics and evolutionary theory, generally using humans as a study system.
 Our work uses mathematical modeling, applied statistical methods, and computer simulations to make inferences from genetic data.
-We answer questions like: what loci are under strong adaptive selection in the human genome? are there genetic pathways we can identify that underlie common diseases such as diabetes? does genetic variation account for some ethnic disparities in disease incidence and outcome? what features of human demographic history can we infer from genetic data alone?
+We ask a range of questions, such as: what features of human demographic history can we infer from genetic data alone? how can we detect genomic targets of selection? how is human genetic variation apportioned across chromosomes, and what does this teach us about past evolutionary processes shaping genetic variation? how does population genetics research highlight our shared humanity?

 Our research and a subset of lab members are currently funded by multiple grants from the National Institutes of Health.